EDINBURGH VS MALAGA – Cost of living comparison

 Even though certain prices are nearly the same, like water bills, you can find certain differences which favour the Spanish territory.

-For example, in Spain, telecommunication companies offer packages that include both phone and television for the whole family, reducing the total expense considerably.
+For example, in Spain, telecommunication companies offer packages that include both phones and television for the whole family, reducing the total expense considerably.
 Furthermore, it is in food where you will find another big difference.
 Supermarket prices are way cheaper than in the UK; especially when comparing products such as olive oil, wine, and beer.
 When it comes to transportation, you will also save some money.
 Because public transport works so well in big cities and because you can easily get everywhere walking in smaller ones, using your private transportation won’t be necessary.
 So you will save a bunch of euros on fuel.
-But for those of you who enjoy driving your car, good news: fuel is much cheaper in Spain; especially when it comes to diesel.
+But for those of you who enjoy driving your car, the good news: fuel is much cheaper in Spain; especially when it comes to diesel.